 Is Inverness Rent High?

-Highland's median gross weekly salary of £764.20 sits above the Great Britain median of £752.40, though marginally below Scotland's £767.40.
-Without postcode-level rent figures from PropertyData, the standard rent-as-percentage-of-income calculation cannot be applied to Inverness.
-The table below shows this data gap across all five postcodes.
+Highland's median gross weekly salary of £764.20 sits above the Great Britain median of £752.40, and marginally below Scotland's £767.40.
+Without postcode-level rents from PropertyData the standard rent-as-percentage-of-income calculation cannot be run for Inverness, so the table below shows the data gap across all five postcodes rather than a false precision.

 | Rank | Area | Rent as % of Income |